120-cell: Chords

 The 600-point 120-cell has all 8 of the 120-point 600-cell's distinct chord lengths, plus two additional important chords: its own shorter edges, and the edges of its 120 inscribed regular 5-cells.
+These two additional chords give the 120-cell its characteristic isoclinic rotation, in addition to all the rotations of the other regular 4-polytopes which it inherits.
+They also give the 120-cell a characteristic great circle polygon: an irregular great hexagon in which three 120-cell edges alternate with three 5-cell edges.

-The 120-cell's edges do not form ordinary great circles in a single central plane the way the edges of the 600-cell, 24-cell, and 16-cell do.
-Like the edges of the 8-cell tesseract, they form zig-zag Petrie polygons instead.
+The 120-cell's edges do not form regular great circle polygons in a single central plane the way the edges of the 600-cell, 24-cell, and 16-cell do.
+Like the edges of the 5-cell and the 8-cell tesseract, they form zig-zag Petrie polygons instead.
 The 120-cell's Petrie polygon is a triacontagon {30} zig-zag skew polygon.
-Successive vertices of the Petrie 30-gon lie in three different decagon central planes.

 Since the 120-cell has a circumference of 30 edges, it has 15 distinct chord lengths, ranging from its edge length to its diameter.
-Since every regular convex 4-polytope is inscribed in the 120-cell, these 15 chords are the complete set of all the distinct chords in the regular 4-polytopes.
+Every regular convex 4-polytope is inscribed in the 120-cell, and the 15 chords enumerated in the rows of the following table are all the distinct chords that make up the regular 4-polytopes and their great circle polygons.

+The first thing to notice about this table is that it has eight columns, not six; in addition to the six regular convex 4-polytopes, two irregular 4-polytopes occur naturally in the sequence of nested 4-polytopes: the 96-point snub 24-cell and the 480-point diminished 120-cell.

+The second thing to notice is that each numbered row (each chord) is marked with a triangle △, square ☐, phi symbol 𝜙 or pentagram ✩.
+The 15 chords form polygons of four kinds: great squares ☐ characteristic of the 16-cell, great hexagons and great triangles △ characteristic of the 24-cell, great decagons and great pentagons 𝜙 characteristic of the 600-cell, and skew pentagrams ✩ characteristic of the 5-cell which are Petrie polygons that circle through a set of central planes and form face polygons but not great polygons.

+The annotated chord table is a complete bill of materials for constructing the 120-cell.
+All of the 2-polytopes, 3-polytopes and 4-polytopes in the 120-cell are made from the 15 1-polytopes in the table.

+The black integers in table cells are incidence counts of the row's chord in the column's 4-polytope.
+For example, in the #3 chord row, the 600-cell's 72 great decagons contain 720 #3 chords in all.